scrapy/parsel/docs/xpath-tutorial.rst

-The ``*`` (asterisk) here after ``@`` means the same thing as in ``/*`` exept that this is for attributes, and not elements: meaning that you want any attributes, whatever their name.
+The ``*`` (asterisk) here after ``@`` means the same thing as in ``/*`` except that this is for attributes, and not elements: meaning that you want any attributes, whatever their name.